ummeegge/RPZ-Blocklists/README.md

 ## Licenses

 Each RPZ file includes its license information in the header, sourced from [tools/list-mappings.csv](tools/list-mappings.csv).
-Note that malware_kadhosts.rpz is licensed under CC BY-SA 4.0 as required by KADhosts.
 The conversion script (blocklist2rpz-multi.pl) is licensed under GPLv3 (see [tools/LICENSE](tools/LICENSE)).

 ## Special Thanks